 The explosion of new media vehicles has prompted an information overload among communications departments charged with monitoring their organizations' media coverage.
 This glut of information is a limiting factor when it comes to meaningful analysis, as important content is easily lost among the millions of blogs and other news outlets.
 While coverage from high-profile news sources often rises to the top, the consumer-generated-media phenomenon has made the candid content on blogs and social sites all the more relevant and high-impact.
 Thus, advances in technology prompt the need for further advances, this time to capacitate the analysis of more voluminous data to tame information overload.
+Such enabling technology is inching its way into the communications landscape, offering more sophisticated and nuanced monitoring services that can: Identify the mention of a company based on individually selected search terms; Analyze the tone and context of the resulting hits; and, Suggest additional search terms that appear consistently alongside requested information and imply the potential importance of an unforeseen issue.

 Tip Sheet: Best Practices In Media Measurement: Technology’s Emerging Role